 For the drivers who will have a company vehicle, Gregorowicz suggests performing an analysis to determine if a one-vehicle selector would work for their company.

 The idea would be to only offer a single vehicle, with multiple trim offerings, across the board for all drivers.
-The benefit of doing this would come from leveraging the single-vehicle fleet spend with the single manufacturer to receive increased volume-based savings, according to Gregorowicz.
+Leveraging the single-vehicle fleet spend with a single manufacturer can result in increased volume-based savings, according to Gregorowicz.

 This option also places a fleet manager in a favorable position to negotiate a multi-year strategy with a manufacturer for deeper discounts by locking in business with them for a few years.